Using Social Media to Find a Job

 Search engine results have to be consistent with what you say on your resume and who you are in real life.

 Social media should support the image of the brand you are portraying.
 Do not paint a picture-perfect version of yourself on paper, but post contrary content on social media.

 It should hold up when it is compared to your job application.

 EXECUTIVE PERSONAL BRANDING SERVICES | MARKETING CONSULTANT | NYC

 Ready to clean up your social media before it hurts your career?

 Contact Ruby Media Group for Executive personal branding consulting services.

 NY Social Media Marketing Agency Owner Kris Ruby of Ruby Media Group was recently quoted in Brit + Co and AskMen discussing How to make your social media profiles job search ready and How to Use Social Media to Land a Job.

-Kris Ruby is the CEO of Ruby Media Group, a NY social media marketing agency.
-Ruby has more than 13 years of experience in the social media marketing industry for top brands.
+Kris Ruby is the CEO of Ruby Media Group, an award-winning social media marketing agency.
+Ruby has more than 15 years of experience in the social media marketing industry for top brands.
 Most recently, Ruby was named one of the Top Women in Digital Marketing by Izea.